drTakuOmics/proend-scripts/README.md

 </div>

-Upon docking you can appreciate that the HbYX motif of CDC48 in the prescense of ATp is oriented in a perfect position for interaction with the alpha pockets of the 20S proteasome and potentially inducing open gating and activation.
+Upon docking, the HbYX motif of CDC48, in the presence of ATP, is positioned optimally for interaction with the alpha pockets of the 20S proteasome, potentially facilitating gate opening and activation

 #### 7. Conclusion and Future Potential.